sncheca/gyro/README.md

 ## Using
 In order for Max to find the patches, they must be in the `Max 8/Packages` folder.
 I prefer to just create an alias to the `gyro` repo and move this alias into the `Max 8/Packages` folder.
 You can create an alias by right clicking on the directory in finder and clicking "Make Alias".

+## Demo
+The demo file is too large to host on Github without paying for extra data for `git-lfs`.
+You can download the raw 30-channel multitrack file from [here](https://yalmust.yale.edu/gyro).

 # For those building new code inspired by `gyro`, here are some tips: